 - taken in final year of the program

-There are three main components to the 4-year diploma program:
+There are four main components to the 4-year diploma program:

 - Theme Learning Circles